-- 4.3.12 Headteachers should ensure that in the case of any critical incident in relation to Safeguarding, outlined in Appendix A, that they notify the Director of Safeguarding and/or Director of Digital Learning and IT. - 4.3.13 Headteachers are the member of staff to deal with allegations against staff.
-They are the case manager for any allegation whereby it is alleged that anyone in the school, including supply teachers, volunteers and contractors may meet the harm threshold.2 If in doubt they should seek advice from the Director of Safeguarding and/or local authority designated officer (LADO).
-This should be on a no-name basis.
-If it is clear that the harm threshold may have been met then they should discuss with the LADO before undertaking any further fact finding.
-All schools within the Trust are required to comply with the expectations outlined by the LADO. - 4.3.14 Headteachers should always be informed about low-level concerns and should be the ultimate decision maker in respect of all low-level concerns.
+- 4.3.14 Headteachers should always be informed about low-level concerns and should be the ultimate decision maker in respect of all low-level concerns.
 However, it may be appropriate to delegate fact finding to a DSL, Deputy Headteacher or relevant Senior Member of Staff.
-As per the low-level concerns policy, the Headteacher should ensure that all low-level concerns are recorded, monitored and be prepared to discuss patterns with the Director of Safeguarding. - 4.3.15 Headteachers should maintain an atmosphere of openness with the Central Team and seek to inform and/or ask if there are any concerns in relation to Safeguarding that they are unsure about.
+As per the low-level concerns policy, the Headteacher should ensure that all low-level concerns are recorded, monitored and be prepared to discuss patterns with the Head of Safeguarding. - 4.3.15 Headteachers should maintain an atmosphere of openness with the Central Team and seek to inform and/or ask if there are any concerns in relation to Safeguarding that they are unsure about.